Last updated: October 10, 2018

 A new DWORD value called New Value #1 will display under the Name column.
 Right-click on New Value #1, and rename it to TabPeekEnabled as all one word.

 Relaunch Microsoft Edge, and tab previews will no longer display.
-When the longing for tab previews is more than you can bear, enabling it easily accomplished.
+When the longing for tab previews is more than you can bear, enabling it is easily accomplished.
 Navigate back to TabbedBrowsing, and modify TabPeekEnabled to change value data to 1 (one).
 You can also (carefully!) delete the TabPeekEnabled DWORD value to undo all of your hard work to re-enable tab previews.
 Once modified or deleted, relaunch Microsoft Edge to find tab previews present once again.
 Watch our video tutorial to see just how easy it is.

 Thank you for visiting Tech Help Knowledgebase to learn how to disable tab previews in Microsoft Edge.